Chorionic Villus Sampling (CVS)

 You will be asked to lie down on an exam table.

-the placenta, fetus, and umbilical cord.
+placenta, baby, and umbilical cord.

 Based on the location of the placenta, the CVS procedure will be performed through